DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 <details>
 <summary><h2>Meet the Example Problem</h2></summary>

 It's time to meet the data analysis challenge for this course!
-Over the next series of issues, you'll connect with the [USGS National Water Information System (NWIS)](https://waterdata.usgs.gov/nwis) web service to learn about some of the longest-running monitoring stations in USGS streamgaging history.
+Over the next series of lessons, you'll connect with the [USGS National Water Information System (NWIS)](https://waterdata.usgs.gov/nwis) web service to learn about some of the longest-running monitoring stations in USGS streamgaging history.

 The repository for this course is already set up with a basic **targets** data pipeline that:
 * Queries NWIS to find the oldest discharge gage in each of three Upper Midwest states